 As we enter into 2021, everyone is hoping that it will be a year that holds a lot more promise than 2020.
-The COVID-19 pandemic derailed the plans for countless people across the world and in the United States.
+The COVID-19 pandemic derailed the plans of countless people across the world and in the United States.
 People lost their jobs, suffered pay cuts, and became a lot more conscious about their personal finance.

 One-off events like the pandemic showcase how everything can turn on its head very quickly and you need to be well-positioned in advance to make sure that you can survive the impact of such an event happening again in the future.Best Personal loans